Learning Outcomes

 - Solicitors acting for lenders must ensure the property provides good and marketable security, adhering strictly to the lender's instructions, often contained within the UK Finance Mortgage Lenders’ Handbook.

-- Title investigation for a lender involves verifying ownership, checking for adverse entries, ensuring planning compliance, and confirming any specific lender requirements are met.
+- Title investigation for a lender involves verifying ownership, checking for adverse entries, ensuring planning/building regulation compliance, and confirming any specific lender requirements (including lease term, ground rent/service charges, adoption of roads and newbuild warranties).

 - The Certificate of Title (CoT) confirms the title's acceptability to the lender and requests the release of mortgage funds.
-It carries significant solicitor liability.
+It carries significant solicitor liability and must disclose material qualifications.

 - Issuing an inaccurate or unqualified CoT when issues exist constitutes negligence.

-- Solicitors acting for both borrower and lender must be alert to potential conflicts of interest, particularly regarding confidential information material to the lender.
+- Solicitors acting for both borrower and lender must be alert to potential conflicts of interest, particularly regarding confidential information material to the lender and any purchase incentives or gifted deposits.

 - If a conflict arises that cannot be resolved with informed consent (where permissible), the solicitor must typically cease acting for at least the lender.